microsoft/AdaptiveCards/specs/DesignDiscussions/DynamicTypeaheadDesign_iOS.md

 We have to show error message to the user when bot return with the error.
 In this case, host will need to return localized reason for the error to the SDK so as to configure error message.We will use a maximum time limit to fetch dynamic choices in the host config.
 1. Default Invalid search error message:  We will display "No Matches found" error message to the user if there are no choices and no error returned from the host.
 Host will always have an option to customize this default invalid search error message.
-2. Default generic error message: We will display "Unable to show options right now" error message to the user if there are no choices and no error returned from the host.
+2. Default generic error message: We will display "Something went wrong." error message to the user if there are no choices but valid error returned from the host.
 Host will always have an option to customize this default generic error message.

-3. We will have a way to customize error message based on the host's error response.
-Host can return localized error message to the SDK of type NSError (with reason) when invoke call completes.
+We will have a way to customize the above error message based on the host's error response.
+Host can return localized error message in response to the invoke call to the SDK of type NSError (with reason).

-**ACRChoicesetDynamicTypeaheadView UI: Native controls in iOS vs fluent UI**
+**Native controls in iOS vs fluent UI**

-We are creating the custom UI for dynamic typeahead with native iOS controls directly from UIKit so as to achieve consistent experience for MS Teams and more richer experience.
+We are creating ACRChoicesetDynamicTypeaheadView class for building custom UI for dynamic typeahead with native iOS controls (directly from UIKit).
 We do not want to introduce dependency on fluent UI.
-We will use UITextField for search bar, table view, loader components from UIKit library to build full screen UI to support dynamic typeahead etc. We decided to implement the design with custom UI controls (UITextField for searchbar, UITableView to display list of choices, UIActivityIndicatorView for loader) from UIKit.
+We will use UITextField for search bar, table view, loader components from UIKit library to build full screen UI to support dynamic typeahead.
+We decided to implement the design with custom UI controls (UITextField for searchbar, UITableView to display list of choices, UIActivityIndicatorView for loader) from UIKit.

 Pros:
 1. We can provide better customization to the host and host can style the component as per their needs.